 Each year thousands of U.S. citizens adopt children from abroad and many families in other countries adopt U.S. children.
 Inter-country adoption is governed by both the laws of the country in which the child lives and the country in which the adoptive parents live.
-Under U.S. law, there are two distinct inter-country adoption processes: the Hague Convention process of which Italy is a member, and the non-Hague Convention process.
+Under U.S. law, there are two distinct inter-country adoption processes: the Hague Convention process of which Greece is a member, and the non-Hague Convention process.
 Which process you will follow will depend on whether or not the other country involved is also a party to the Hague Convention.

 For more information, instructions and forms, please see Hague Adoptions.